Fairblock/docs/docs/ConfidentialStablecoins.md

 [Researchers](https://www.researchgate.net/publication/387041111_Decoding_blockchain_data_for_research_in_marketing_New_insights_through_an_analysis_of_share_of_wallet) have shown that block explorers can be abused as a surveillance tool.
 Onchain data can be used to decode transaction patterns, customer behavior, peak sales times, and share-of-wallet.
 That is not how finance or commerce operates today, and it’s why enterprises and institutions still hesitate to run their businesses fully onchain.

-Our **thesis** is simple: Confidential by default is the only sustainable model for open finance.
+Our **thesis**: Confidential by default is the only sustainable model for open finance.

 # Stabletrust: Confidential stablecoins powered by Fairblock